bimgeek/bimgeek-website/content/tutorials/3d-cati-diyagrami/index.md

     image: "images/3dçatı_thumbnail.png" # or URL
     alt: "<alt text>"
     caption: "<text>"
-    relative: false # when using page bundles set this to true
+    relative: true # when using page bundles set this to true
     hidden: true # only hide on current single page
 ---